 Because the security of our system relies on the integrity of the filesystem, we assume that it is secure.
 If an adversary can control the filesystem, she may modify the policies that determine the permissible operations for monitored applications or replace trusted programs with malicious code.
-We may relax this assumption if other security mechanisms are in place such as a secure bootstrap architecture [3] that prevent an adversary from corrupting the filesystem.

 Audit trails may be generated by adding the log modifier to policy statements.
-An an example, for an audit trail of all commands a user executes, it is sufficient to Systrace her shell and log all the executions of exerve.
+An an example, for an audit trail of all commands a user executes, it is sufficient to Systrace her shell and log all the executions of execute

-The benefit of privilege elevation is the reduction of privileges an application requires for its execution.
-Applications that formerly required root privileges for their entire lifetime now execute only specific system calls with elevated privileges.
-Other system calls are executed with the privileges of the user who invoked the application.
+The benefit of privilege elevation is the reduction of privilege an application requires for its execution.
+Applications that formerly required root privilege for their entire lifetime now execute only specific system calls with elevated privilege.
+Other system calls are executed with the privilege of the user who invoked the application.
 The semantics of setuid prevent a user from debugging privileged applications via ptrace.
-We apply the same semantics when policy elevates an application's privileges.
+We apply the same semantics when policy elevates an application's privilege.